haskell-github-trust/.github/profile/README.md

 * Q. What should I do if I suspect a Trustee is acting in bad faith?

   A. Talk about it in private messages with the other Trustees.

+* Q. What happens if one of the Trustee-owners transfers all the repos to the Trustee-owner’s private account?

+  A. We can fork the repositories back here and expel the Trustee-owner.

+* Q. What happens if one of the Trustee-owners inserts security vulnerabilities and publishes to Hackage?

+  A. This org has a Hackage Authentication Token, but not the Hackage password or email account.
+So we can revoke the Authentication Token and expel the Trustee-owner.